expressjs/expressjs.com/src/content/blog/write-post.md

 1.  **Create a new file**

     Create a new file in the `src/content/blog` directory named using following the format: `YYYY-MM-DD-title.md`.
+The date prefix is used as the publication date unless you set a `date` field in the front matter (see below).

 1.  **Add the required front matter**